OpenNebula/docs/source/installation_and_configuration/opennebula_services/scheduler.rst

 .. note::

-   Service is automatically started (unless masked) upon the start of OpenNebula Daemon.
+   The service is automatically started (unless masked) upon the start of the OpenNebula Daemon.

 Server **logs** are located in ``/var/log/one`` in following file: